Now that we’ve covered the back-to-the-basics movement with the Ramones, it’s time to really get back to the basics.

 Baby: An uptempo blues number sung in a higher register, the band once again raises the temperature in the instrumental and drives this sucker home with some fabulous sax support.
 I love Richard’s control over his vocal dynamics and phrasing, a skill that is on fabulous display here.

 I’m Just a Lonely Guy: Richard wrings out all the passion in his soul in this ode to losing his sweetie.
 How he can scream and hold a note an octave above where he winds up a second later is simply amazing; any score of Richard’s vocals would blast off the staff like a rocket before miraculously landing on the exact point on the melodic line.
 Interestingly enough, this is the first track where we really hear the guitar, the quintessential instrument of rock ‘n’ roll.
-I guess it’s not!

 True Fine Mama: Little Richard tinkles the ivories beautifully in the opening passage to this song with a rhythm reminiscent of Elvis’ “All Shook Up.”
 The call-and-response vocals are fabulous, and when they riff on the word “honey,” it’s a little bit of heaven.

 Kansas City/Hey, Hey, Hey: I can’t imagine The Beatles took any time at all deciding which version of “Kansas City” to cover, as Little Richard’s version leaves Wilbert Harrison’s loping rendition in the dust.
 Richard sounds like he’s dressed to the nines, strutting cockily to the station to catch that train to bring his baby home.
-His glides and glissandi are marvelous, and you can clearly hear the pieces McCartney tried to emulate, with pretty good success, especially the “Bye” where Richard slides the note upwards to end in a sound that’s a combination of scream and squeal.
+His glides and glissandi are marvelous, and you can clearly hear the pieces McCartney tried to emulate, with fair success, especially the “Bye” where Richard slides the note upwards to end in a sound that’s a combination of scream and squeal.
 Ooh, baby!